LLNL/radiuss-shared-ci/docs/sphinx/index.rst

 pipeline ready for use.
 Users only need to add jobs for machines of interest and set some variables according to their needs.

-Projects using the RADIUSS Shared CI infrastructure keep control other their build and test process.
+Projects using the RADIUSS Shared CI infrastructure keep control over their build and test process.
 The pre-requisite being that this process can be invoked through a single command line.